MixMasterT/fractalscope/README.md

 using the color picker.
 The 'iteration width' determines width of that colors 'band' in the resulting imgage.
 Be sure to select <em>at least two colors </em> or the image will only be a single solid color!
 If no colors are selected, a default color sheme will be rendered.
+Click the 'X' within a color block to remove it from the color scheme.

+Pan or zoom to generate a new image with your selected color scheme.